Share this article

 Find a cat & house sitter

-Like the idea of your feline family member staying safe and happy at home next time you're away?
+Like the idea of your feline family member staying safe and happy at home next time you're away, over boarding a cat or any other pet care options out there?
 Great - simply welcome a pet lover house sitting for cats, and you've got yourself a happy kitty in the hands of a true pet person in the place they're happiest - home.

 Holiday pet sitting, with love